PFython/pyscript-local-runtime/README.md

    </py-config>
    ```

-* `popup.html` must include also include two lines to load PyScript and its default stylesheet into the extension:
+* `popup.html` must also include two lines to load PyScript and its default stylesheet into the extension:

    ```html
    <link rel="stylesheet" href="runtime/pyscript.css" />